FItTracker-Group/FitTrack/README.md

     - [ ] Stretching
     - [ ] Cardio
     - [ ] Sports
+- [x] Created Home Screen with exercise categories that lead to another detailed screen
 - [ ] Finish Profile fragment
     - [ ] Users can edit their own Profile information
     - [x] Users information is parsed and displayed